WINGS OF FREEDOM FLIGHT EXPERIENCES

 … Now they fly on missions that are quite different than those of so long ago.
 Their mission for today is to educate the world about our courageous World War II veterans and to remember those who have left us.
 These aircraft stand as tributes to their crews and fly on as living history to enlighten future generations.

-The best way to relive this history is to take a once-in-a-lifetime flight on board the B-17, B-24 & P-51.
+The best way to relive this history is to take a once-in-a-lifetime flight on board the B-24, B-25, P-51 or P-40.
 The Collings Foundation is proud to offer our Flight Experiences on our Wings of Freedom Tour in over 110 cities annually.

 Imagine yourself soaring on board the flagships of the USAAF Strategic Bombing fleet of WWII.
 Take your position in the crew and experience a taste of what it may have been like in WWII.
 Sit as bombardier, stand as waist gunner, monitor flight activity as a flight engineer would as you observe the pilots flying the mighty bombers.
 You can wander through the plane as you like.